DevCompat/devcompat.github.io/_posts/2018/2018-08-27-What is Kotlin and Why to use it.markdown

 Kotlin language feature with a support plugin, turns **android development** into a much pleasurable experience and let you write less number of lines for code.
 Adding listeners to **view events**, **binding layouts** and **asynchronous programming**, all these can be done by Kotlin in very less code or even no sometimes.
 A library named [**Anko**](https://github.com/kotlin/anko) built by Kotlin team, can be used to <u>generate layout without using xmls</u>.
 All these combined together provides you a **nicer experience** for building android apps.

 # Final Words
 **Kotlin** is a powerful modern language which seamlessly work with a very old and popular language **Java**.
-The above mentioned features are only the key features of it, there are many more to describe but this post can not accomodate all of them.
+The above mentioned features are only the key features of it, there are many more to describe but this post can not accommodate all of them.
 If you are a new **android developer**, you must start learning Kotlin as well because it's supported by Google so you can expect lots of new **tools** and **apis** built around Kotlin.
 If you are experienced with Java and Android Development, you should try Kotlin to **increase your productivity** and **write much more meaningful code**.

 Thanks for reading so far.
 I hope you have enjoyed this article.
 If you have any suggestions or query, kindly do comment below.